The spiritual and inspirational name Buddha’s Kaleidoscope came from Debra Emmanuelle, of Sedona Soul Integration. A gifted energy healer.

 Lake Powell is a reservoir on the Colorado River, straddling the border between Utah and Arizona, United States.
 Most of Lake Powell, along with Rainbow Bridge National Monument, is located in Utah.
 It is a significant vacation spot that around two million people visit every year.
 It is the second-largest man-made reservoir by maximum water capacity in the United States.
 The lake is over 185 miles long, a max depth of 558’ with an average of 132’.
 There are more than 2,000 miles of shoreline, which is more than the combined states on the Pacific Coast.
 It took from 1963 to 1980 to fill.

-Other examples of whimsical art include; Sedona’s Sacred Heart and Soul, LaJolla, Mermaid’s Magical Dream, Arabella, Enchanted Castle, Sweet dreams, Prism Sky, Electric Snoopy, Sacred Reflections, Vortex Lovers, Whimsical Daydream, Inspired, Iconic Saguaro, Serenity at Sunset, Bryce Canyon, Monolithic China,
+Other examples of my contemporary vivid art include; Sedona’s Sacred Heart and Soul, LaJolla, Mermaid’s Magical Dream, Arabella, Enchanted Castle, Sweet dreams, Prism Sky, Electric Snoopy, Sacred Reflections, Vortex Lovers, Whimsical Daydream, Inspired, Iconic Saguaro, Serenity at Sunset, Bryce Canyon, Monolithic China,